 (to AUDIENCE, matter of fact, earnest, chuckling here and there; revealing himself to himself as he speaks)

 Do Holy Men even exist?
-I ask you that.
-If they did exist, I know what they would tell me.
+If they did exist, I know what they would say.
 I’ve read the books.
 PERSIST!
 The suffering will not end… No Holy Man worth his salt would suggest such a thing.
 The suffering will not end but it will take its proper place, leaving room for what?
 For enlightenment of some sort that may or may not come?
 Maybe I am mad.
 I said I was Don Juan?
 What was I thinking?
 I’m not whining.
 It happens to everyone.
 A misstep.
-It’s just that I do it so publicly.
+But why misstep so publicly?

 Pause.
 ACTORS look at one another before continuing.